adham-turki/Training/README.md

 # What are the main components of an OpenAPI specification?
 - openapi: Version of the OpenAPI Specification.
 - info: Metadata about the API.
+- Servers : specifies the base URLs for your API.
+These base URLs are used by the clients to connect to your API .
 - paths: Defines the available endpoints and operations.
 - components: Reusable objects and schemas.
 - security: Security schemes and requirements.